BrunoPoiano/helperr/README.md

 It ensures that files and folders are renamed and moved without breaking qBittorrent's links, eliminating the need for hardlinks or relying on Sonarr/Radarr to move or copy files.
 This allows for a cleaner, more efficient media management workflow.

+## Actions

+- every 10 minutes run a check for moving files
+- once a day rename movie files
+- once a day check for missing movies/series eps

 ## Before Deployment

 - both radarr and sonnar should be at least **version 3+**